 - In Jackie Chan Adventures, Jade is able to spot Paco as a magical clone because he pronounces her name correctly, unlike the real Paco, who always pronounced it "Yade."
 Truth in Television.
 There is no equivalent to the English "J" sound in the Spanish alphabet (their "J" sounds like an English "H"), so many Spanish-speakers even those who are basically bilingual still talk about watching Yaws or Yudge Yudy.

-- In Codename: Kids Next Door, when Numbuh One is trapped in a Lotus-Eater Machine, he realizes what's going on when he points out that Numbuh Four can't swim.
+- One episode, when Numbuh One is trapped in a Lotus-Eater Machine, he realizes what's going on when he points out that Numbuh Four can't swim.

 - In the episode "Too Many Pinkie Pies", in order to separate the real Pinkie Pie from her army of duplicates, Twilight Sparkle and friends round them up and make them watch paint dry.
 Any one of them that gets distracted is destroyed - the real Pinkie Pie is the only one willing to watch something so boring for so long, since she would rather be with her friends in the future than have fun now.